Stem Cell treatment can potentially help with lower back pain & spinal issues, but it’s not always straight forward.

 In research trials, teams are also exploring Neural Stem cells, IPSC cells, Embryonic cells and more

-What Types of Back Pain Can Stem Cell Therapy Treat?
+Watch: What Are Mesenchymal Stem Cells? →What Types of Back Pain Can Stem Cell Therapy Treat?

-Stem cell therapy may help treat chronic lower back pain, herniated discs, degenerative disc disease, spinal arthritis, sciatica, and even some spinal cord injuries by reducing inflammation and repairing damaged tissues.
-Here’s a quick look at the types of back pain it may help:
+Stem cell therapy may help treat chronic lower back pain, degenerative disc disease, spinal arthritis and spinal cord injuries by reducing inflammation and repairing damaged tissues.

 Treatment Process for Stem Cell Therapy on your back